jbangdev/jbang-npm/README.md

-# jbang-npm - Java script in your JavaScript projects
+# jbang-npm - Java script in your JavaScript
 Install and use [JBang](https://www.jbang.dev) from npm based projects

 ## Usage